 - Don’t wait too long to respond to that intriguing job posting.

 The first two to three days a job is posted is the best time to get in your application.

 You want to show the hiring manager that you are a go-getter, who will put forth their best effort in record time.
 Additionally, the sheer volume of applications can be overwhelming.
 Don’t get lost in the shuffle.
 If you have a stellar application, you could still be passed up if you wait a week or more into the life cycle of the posting to apply.

-- The one-page resumé is the new standard.
-Your resumé should function as a highlight reel of your most outstanding contributions relative to the position you are seeking.
+- A 1-2 page resume is the new standard.
+Your resume should function as a highlight reel of your most outstanding contributions relative to the position you are seeking.
 Two to three previous jobs demonstrating your qualifications, education, and extraordinary skills will do the trick.
-Take a look at Elon Musk’s one-pager for inspiration.
-If the one page just won’t work for you, try for two pages at most.

 - Many companies now use algorithms to narrow down a long list of job applicants.
 While professionals fiercely debate the usefulness of these automated systems, for jobseekers, it’s best to be preemptive and understand how these systems work.

 When approaching a job posting, pay close attention to the exact wording of requirements, skills, and desired experience.
 Repeat keywords from the job posting within your online employment documents.